 Now that you understand what all those acronyms mean, you’re ready to go shopping for your appliance.
 The first thing you should do is find out what rebates your utility company provides.
-One way to do that is to go to the Research section of the Solar Nerd website, where we maintain a comprehensive list of energy efficiency rebates.
-You can find these organized by state, and whether they are rebates for homes or businesses:
+Check with your utility website to find out they currently offer.

 If a rebate is offered for your appliance, great!
 Be sure to read the qualifications for the rebate, because there will be a minimum energy efficiency requirement.
 Sometimes it’s as simple as having an Energy Star rating, but often there are specific rating requirements using one of the measurements described above.